 New Student Orientation

 All first-time college students are required to complete New Student Orientation before registering for classes.
-Guest, transfer, post-degree, non-degree seeking, and dual enrolled students are NOT required to complete orientation before registering for classes, but are welcome to participate!
+Transfer, post-degree, and non-degree seeking students are NOT required to complete orientation, but are welcome to participate!

 We currently offer two options for orientation.
 You only need to complete one of the two.
 We strongly recommend students participate in a live, virtual orientation.
 If you are unable to attend a live, virtual orientation, you may complete our online orientation.

-If you require accommodations for orientation or an ASL/English interpreter, please contact Laura Haldane at firstname.lastname@example.org or 734-462-7271.
-Please request any accommodations or interpreting 2 weeks prior to your orientation session.
+If you require accommodations for orientation or an ASL/English interpreter, please contact Laura Haldane at [email protected] or 734-462-7271.
+Please request any accommodations or interpreting two weeks prior to your orientation session.

 This is a self-paced orientation you can complete at any time.
 The online orientation will familiarize you with academics, campus life, student resources, and next steps.
 Information in this orientation is presented using text and video.
 At the end, you will take a short quiz, which lets us know you completed the orientation.

-This version of orientation does NOT include an appointment with an academic advisor.
 After completing the online orientation, new students should contact the Advising Office at 734-462-4429 and select option 4 to schedule an appointment.
-Before meeting with an advisor, students attending college for the first time will need to submit ACT/SAT test scores and a high school transcript.
-Transfer students will need to send official transcripts.
-See the Test Scores and Transcripts sections above for more information.
+Before meeting with an advisor, students attending college for the first time will need to submit SAT or ACT test scores and a high school transcript.